What happens when your parents are not financially prepared for retirement but can no longer work or are not earning enough to meet their expenses?

 If it is too late to get permanent life insurance for your parents — and do not assume anything without talking to a financial professional — getting it for yourself now could help your own children if they one day need to support you.
 (Related: Types of life insurance )

-However, financial planner Tony D’Amico, CEO and senior advisor of The Fidato Group in Strongsville, Ohio, said he does not think life insurance is the best answer.
+However, financial planner Tony D’Amico, CEO and senior advisor of The Fidato Group in Strongsville, Ohio, said he does not think life insurance is always the best answer.

 “If aging parents cannot afford to maintain their life, I think the first question is to identify why, and identify resources that could help them,” he said.